IBM/mas-tas-appconnect-flows/README.md

 Max -> Tri | mxtririga | Your TRIRIGA Username | Your TRIRIGA Password | N/A | N/A | N/A
 Tri -> Max | trimaximo | N/A | N/A | Your Maximo apikey | 'header' | 'apikey'

-Once you have connected the account, head back to the Catalog page and rename the account according to the Account Name column in the above table.
+Once you have connected the account, head back to the HTTP Application on the Catalog page and rename the new account according to the Account Name column in the above table.

 </details>

 ## Step 1 - Select an App Connect Flow for deployment

+App Connect is used to synchronize records in both Maximo and TRIRIGA.
+When there is a change on one application, this triggers a request to App Connect which updates or populates the records in the other application.
+For example, take the Maximo to TRIRIGA flow for a Person record:

+[graph of flow]

+In Maximo a record for an employee is updated to reflect a change in address.
+That triggers the App Connect flow and a request with the updated record to be sent to Maximo.
+The flow parses the JSON of the request, maps the fields from Maximo to TRIRIGA, and then the HTTP node sends a Post request to add or change the record in TRIRIGA.

-Locate the .yaml file for the direction you would like to deploy (MX2TRI or TRI2MX) based on the system of the record and download to your local machine.
-For example, if you are looking to send a Person record from TRIRIGA to Maximo, be sure to use the TRI2MX flow in the Person row.
+Locate the .yaml file for the direction you would like to deploy (MX2TRI or TRI2MX) based on your system of record and download to your local machine.
+From the previous example, you would use the MX2TRI flow in the Person row.

 Asset | Maximo | TRIRIGA
 ---|---|---